Donn Cambern

 Donn Cambern (October 9, 1929 – January 18, 2023) was an American film editor with more than three dozen feature film credits.
 His editing of Romancing the Stone (1984) was nominated for an Academy Award for Best Film Editing along with fellow editor Frank Morriss, and his editing of Easy Rider (1969) has been noted as particularly innovative and influential.
 He was awarded the American Cinema Editors Career Achievement Award in 2004.

 Cambern was born in Los Angeles, California, and obtained a B.A. in music from UCLA.
 Cambern began his career as a music editor for The Andy Griffith Show before moving into film editing.
+In 1970, he was hired by National General Pictures to direct a state-sponsored documentary about the rock band Blood, Sweat & Tears, but this project was canceled by the US State Department after principal photography was complete.
+The footage was not aired until the 2023 documentary What the Hell Happened to Blood, Sweat & Tears? which included interviews with Cambern.

 Officially credited with editing The Last Picture Show (1971), Cambern's involvement was called into question in the 1999 documentary, The Last Picture Show: A Look Back.
 In the documentary, Peter Bogdanovich said that after shooting the film, he went back to Los Angeles to edit it on a Moviola.
 When finished editing the entire picture, he refused to credit himself as editor, reasoning that credits beyond that of director and co-writer would look 'ridiculous'.
 After being informed that the Motion Picture Editors Guild required crediting an editor, he suggested Donn Cambern who had been editing another film in the next office over and had helped Bogdanovich with some purchasing paperwork.
 In the documentary, Cybill Shepherd said that when she went to stay with Bogdanovich during that time, it was disappointing because he was too busy editing the film.
 Cambern disputes this, stating that Bogdanovich did do an edit of the film, which he screened for a selection of guests, including Jack Nicholson, Bob Rafelson and himself.
 The consensus was the film was going to be great, but needed further editing to achieve its full potential.
 Bogdanovich invited Cambern to edit the film further and Cambern made significant contributions to the film's final form.

 One of Cambern's favorite stories and something for which he is often remembered is the editing of the final sequence of the Robert Wise film The Hindenburg (1975), in which Cambern manages to keep the Hindenburg blowing up for almost 10 minutes when the actual event lasted little more than 37 seconds.